 How Do You Reset the Tire Pressure Sensor 2014?

-To reset the tire pressure sensor on a 2014 or newer vehicle, push and hold the “TPMS” button located on the driver’s side door trim panel for three seconds.
+To reset the tire pressure sensor on a 2014 or newer vehicle, push and hold the “TPMS” button on the driver’s side door trim panel for three seconds.

 The waiting period before driving after resetting is two minutes.
 The location of the TPMS reset button is shown in the owner’s manual or under “Vehicle Features” on a car screen.